 ✔️ 7 Signs That Your Cat is Pregnant

-In the very beginning, the cat will not display specific signs of pregnancy.
-As mentioned above, the early signs a cat is pregnant can be seen starting the second or even third week of pregnancy.
+Initially, the cat will not display specific signs of pregnancy.
+However, as mentioned above, the early signs a cat is pregnant can be seen starting in the second or even third week of pregnancy.

 1 - The Nipples Are Enlarged

 When the cat is 15-18 days into the pregnancy, its nipples become enlarged and red.
-This sign is commonly referred to as “pinking-up”.
-Considering that a cat’s nipples are rather difficult to see when it is not pregnant, this sign should be quite easy to spot.
+This sign is commonly referred to as "pinking-up".
+Considering that a cat's nipples are somewhat difficult to see when it is not pregnant, this sign should be pretty easy to spot.

 3 -Tummy Swelling